ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 - KR   ???
 ```

 So maybe you can capture more than once per hour, but you might run into the problem that you use too much API calls, especially when you also regularly use the Hyndai Bluelink or Kia UVO Connect app.
+Also the 12 volt battery will be draining more, so be careful with too much api calls.
 You also can consider only to monitor between e.g. 6:00 and 22:00 (saves 1/3 of the calls).
 Dependent on your regular driving habit, choose the best option for you.
 Examples:
+- twice a day, e.g. 6.00 and 21:00, when you normally do not drive that late in the evening and charge in the night after 21:00
 - each hour means 24 requests per day
 - each hour between 6:00 and 19:00 means 13 requests per day
 - each hour between 6:00 and 22:00 means 16 requests per day